Outsourcing. Is it worth trying?

-Since the beginning of the IT industry boom, English has been compulsory, so year by year there are fewer communication problems.
+Since the beginning of the IT industry boom, English has been compulsory, so year by year there are fewer communication issues.

 As you can imagine, managing outsourcing development is as much a skill as many others.
 And if you spend a little time on it, then you can get huge benefits:

 - Technical expertise and IT-consulting that your company does not have

 Create a small founding team on your side so as not to lose control over the development, and ask to use a VPN if security is your top priority.